stefwalter/blog/content/technical/open-source-services.md

 their team members can get a change rapidly deployed.

 As Open Source, we have all the ingredients to have a decisive advantage here.
 To effectively collaborate on  **Open Source Services**, contributors across humanity.

-Lets try to craft a playbook to achieve this basic capability that drives Open Source: The ability to change code and interact with that change ... on a service.
+Lets try to craft a playbook to achieve this basic capability that drives Open Source Software and apply it to Open Source Services:
+The ability to change code and interact with that change ... on a service.